dokku/dokku-rabbitmq/README.md

 dokku rabbitmq:create lollipop
 ```

-You can also specify custom environment variables to start the rabbitmq service in semi-colon separated form.
+You can also specify custom environment variables to start the rabbitmq service in semicolon-separated form.

 ```shell
 export RABBITMQ_CUSTOM_ENV="USER=alpha;HOST=beta"